 - We take all complaints seriously and review every one.
 We aim to respond to your complaint within 20 working days, including those we need to investigate in more detail.
 However, should our investigations take longer, you will be kept up to date by letter

-- You will be sent a Final Response letter, complete with the Case Officer’s email address and phone number.
+- You will be sent a Final Response letter, complete with the Case Officer’s phone number.
 If you are satisfied with our response then no further action is required

 - If you disagree with our response please contact your Case Officer to tell us why you think we are wrong.
 A Senior Manager will then review your case to see if anything has been missed and start a further investigation if appropriate